Witchfinder General (film)

 Made on a low budget of under £100,000, the film was produced by Tigon British Film Productions.
-In the United States, where it was distributed by American International Pictures (AIP), Witchfinder General was retitled The Conqueror Worm (titled onscreen as Matthew Hopkins: Conqueror Worm) by AIP to link it with their earlier series of Edgar Allan Poe adaptations directed by Roger Corman and starring Price; because its narrative bears no relation to any of Poe's stories, American prints book-end the film with the titular poem being read through narration by Price.
+In the United States, where it was distributed by American International Pictures (AIP), Witchfinder General was retitled The Conqueror Worm (titled onscreen as Matthew Hopkins: Conqueror Worm) by AIP to link it with their earlier series of Edgar Allan Poe adaptations directed by Roger Corman and starring Price; because its narrative bears no relation to any of Poe's stories, American prints book-end the film with his poem "The Conqueror Worm" being read through Price's narration.

-Witchfinder General eventually developed into a cult film, partially attributable to Reeves's 1969 death from an alcohol and barbiturate overdose at the age of 25 and nine months after its release.
+Witchfinder General eventually became a cult film, a development partially attributable to Reeves's death nine months after its release.
 Several prominent critics have championed the film, including Tim Lucas, J. Hoberman, Danny Peary, Robin Wood and Derek Malcolm; their praise has highlighted its direction, performances, and musical score by Paul Ferris.
-In 2005, the magazine Total Film named Witchfinder General the 15th-greatest horror film of all time.

 Plot

-In 1645, during the English Civil War, Matthew Hopkins, an opportunist witch hunter, takes advantage of the breakdown in social order to impose a reign of terror in East Anglia.
+In 1645, during the English Civil War, Matthew Hopkins, an opportunistic witch hunter, takes advantage of the breakdown in social order to impose a reign of terror in East Anglia.
 Hopkins and his assistant, John Stearne, visit various villages to torture confessions out of suspected witches.
 They charge the local magistrates for the work they carry out.

 Richard Marshall is a young Roundhead.
-After surviving a brief skirmish and killing his first enemy soldier (and thus saving the life of his Captain), he rides home to Brandeston, Suffolk, to visit his lover Sara, the niece of the village priest, John Lowes.
+After surviving a brief skirmish and killing his first enemy soldier (and thus saving the life of his Captain), he rides home to Brandeston, Suffolk, to visit his lover Sara, the niece of John Lowes, the village priest.
 Lowes gives his permission to Marshall to marry Sara, telling him there is trouble coming to the village, and he wants Sara far away before it arrives.
-Sara tells Marshall that they have been threatened and became outcasts in their own village, and Marshall vows to protect her.
+Sara tells Marshall that they have been threatened and have become outcasts in their own village, and Marshall vows to protect her.
 At the end of his army leave, Marshall rides back to join his regiment and chances upon Hopkins and Stearne on the path.
 Marshall gives the two men directions to Brandeston, then rides on.

 In Brandeston, Hopkins and Stearne immediately begin rounding up suspects.
 Lowes is accused at his home and tortured.
 He has needles stuck into his back (in an attempt to locate the so-called "Devil's Mark") and is about to be killed when Sara stops Hopkins by offering him sexual favours in exchange for her uncle's safety.
 Hopkins is called away to another village, and Stearne takes advantage of Hopkins's absence by raping Sara.
 Hopkins returns, discovers what Stearne has done, and refuses to interact with Sara.
 He instructs Stearne to begin torturing Lowes again.
 Shortly before departing the village, Hopkins and Stearne execute Lowes and two women.